 The mainstays of treatment are lithium, anticonvulsants, and antipsychotics used in combination pharmacotherapy (eg, lithium plus an antipsychotic) or as monotherapy, depending upon the severity of symptoms.
 Benzodiazepines are primarily used as adjunctive treatment for insomnia, agitation, or anxiety.
 Treatment of insomnia, agitation, and anxiety are discussed separately.
-(See "Treatment of insomnia" and "Assessment and emergency management of the acutely agitated or violent adult" and "Pharmacotherapy for generalized anxiety disorder in adults".)
+(See "Treatment of insomnia in adults" and "Assessment and emergency management of the acutely agitated or violent adult" and "Pharmacotherapy for generalized anxiety disorder in adults".)

 Duration — Although it is not established how long clinicians should wait to assess the benefit of a medication regimen, it is reasonable to allow up to two weeks for a treatment trial .
 However, most randomized trials last three weeks, and the superior efficacy of active drugs compared with placebo generally begins to manifest within one week.

 In a randomized trial that compared olanzapine with risperidone in patients with pure mania or mania with mixed features, improvement at week one was evaluated as a predictor of either remission or response (reduction of baseline symptoms ≥50 percent) at week three .
 Among 234 patients with improvement ≥ 25 percent at week one, 52 percent remitted and 71 percent responded at week three.
 Conversely, of the 40 patients with <25 percent improvement at week one, 5 percent remitted and 25 percent responded at week three.